'HAVING THIN SKIN'

 It would appear that the difficulties and woundings experienced by a person with thin boundaries are not dis-similar to that experienced by others with heightened emotional sensitivities.
 Without awareness and understanding, one can imagine how sensitive people might have been plagued with misunderstanding and confusion for many years.

-Awareness and information about individual differences are invaluable in that they help a person make sense of their life history.
-By reviewing events and difficulties they have experienced through a new perspective, one can realise where many of the old hurtful, uninvited commentary might have come from.
-When sensitive people have discovered the origin of their differences, many are often liberated to embark on a journey of true self-discovery.
+Awareness and information about individual differences are invaluable in that they can help you make sense of your life history.
+By reviewing events and difficulties that you have experienced through a new perspective, you can realise where many of the old hurtful, uninvited commentary might have come from, and be liberated to embark on a journey of true self-discovery.

 “I’ve never gotten thick skin.
 If you close yourself off and you get this protective armor, there is a price you pay with that – of not feeling.
 And feeling is important when you are a songwriter.” – Taylor Swift